Kari Juhani Sorri

-Kari Juhani Sorri (born 25 October 1941) is a Finnish chess FIDE master (FM), International Correspondence Chess Grandmaster (1982), Finnish Chess Championship medalist (1972).
+Kari Juhani Sorri (25 October 1941 – 5 March 2024) was a Finnish chess FIDE master (FM), International Correspondence Chess Grandmaster (1982), Finnish Chess Championship medalist (1972).

 Biography

 From the end of 1960s to the mid-1970s, Kari Juhani Sorri was one of Finland's leading chess players.
 In 1972, in Finnish Chess Championships he has won silver medal.

 Kari Juhani Sorri played for Finland in the Chess Olympiad: